 18. Recycled Woven Plastic Totes

-Lots of things go in and out of the garden, and these orange eco-plastic market totes make for easy carrying.
+Lots of things go in and out of the garden, and these blue eco-plastic market totes make for easy carrying.
 These durable totes are also good for storage.

-They can respectively hold 33 pounds of weight and can also be ideal for food shopping and outdoor activities like picnics.
+They are handmade and besides being useful in the garden, are ideal for food shopping and outdoor activities like picnics.
 Made from sugarcane-based plastic, these eco-plastic totes are completely recyclable.
 However, some bags have been reported to sustain up to fifty years of use.

 The bag comes in other colors, and these are made from polyethylene.

 19. Collapsible Outdoor Folding Wagon

 For larger projects, larger contraptions can help efficiency.
 The collapsible outdoor folding wagon (Amazon link) can be quickly assembled and weighs less than twenty-five pounds.

 Although it is so lightweight, this collapsible wagon can hold up to 150 pounds.
 It can be easily cleaned and stored inside its carry case and no assembly is required.